adithyasingapore/portfolio_3-sql/README.md

 # Portfolio Project 3 - SQL - COVID-19 Data

 Welcome to my third portfolio project.
-In this data cleaning and analysis project, I analyse a COVID-19 dataset.
+In this data cleaning and analysis project, I query and analyse a COVID-19 dataset with a variety of SQL queries and functions.

 **Project Guide**